stjudecloud/docs/docs/citation-reference.md

 >"Whole genome sequencing data for relapse tumor samples from 345 pediatric patients were obtained from St. Jude Cloud."

 3. State in the **Data availability** section of the manuscript that data can be accessed via St. Jude Cloud.
 Example statement:
+>"Whole genome sequencing data for pediatric relapse tumor samples used for analysis in this study were obtained from St. Jude Cloud (https://www.stjude.cloud) – a publically accessible pediatric genomic data resource requiring approval for controlled data access."

 ## Citation Reference Table